learn-co-curriculum/phase-0-quick-tour-of-the-web/README.md

 The internet, in its most general formulation, is a network of networks.
 In history it was likely that a specific team in an office might network several computers together.
-Due to technical and engineering limitations, network cable wouldn't let computers be more than a few dozen meters apart.
+Due to technical and engineering limitations, network cables wouldn't let computers be more than a few dozen meters apart.

 Eventually improved technology allowed small networks to "inter"-"network" their with each other.
 This was typically called a "Local Area Network" or LAN.
-Eventually we found technology that made internetworking LANs possible, they could be made into "Wide Area Networks" or WANs.
-Technology for internetworking WANs was difficult and slow to develop, but eventually a backbone called "The Internet" was created which encompassed all of its constituent WANs and their constituent LANs.
+Eventually we found technology that made internet working LANs possible, they could be made into "Wide Area Networks" or WANs.
+Technology for internet working WANs was difficult and slow to develop, but eventually a backbone called "The Internet" was created which encompassed all of its constituent WANs and their constituent LANs.
 This abstract idea bore the name **The Internet**.